phrenotype/helga/docs/rules.md

 ```

 `fileOffice`
 The path passed must point to a valid office file.
-That is one of : `doc, ppt, xls, msi, msg`.
+That is one of : `doc, ppt, and xls`.
 Not any of `docx, pptx, xlsx`.
 ```php
 $path = '/files/doc.doc';
 $v = validate($path)->withRules(['fileOffice']);